tobyhodges/building-communities/blogpost-AK.md

 One of the key drivers of the longest standing and most developed communities is buy in and support form upper management.
 Bio-IT benefited by this being flagged early on in the process and lead to them now having nearly 8 years of well-resourced effort.
 Similarly, the DLR initiative was driven by first raising awareness in management level which subsequently lead to upper management support.

-**TODO: The definition of upper management actually depends on how localized or how decentralized a community is.
+**SH: The definition of upper management actually depends on how localized or how decentralized a community is.
 Sometimes there is nothing like an "upper management".

 #### Funding!